Parton CLI is in early alpha

 parton run "create todo app"

-If setup is missing, Parton will guide you through:
+If setup is missing, Parton will launch the setup TUI.
+After configuration:

 Common setup issues